2023 Solar Incentives Guide for Barnegat, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you probably think of federal incentives first.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of your solar system's cost.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Barnegat solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.
+Your local Barnegat solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives